2024 Saratoga Book Festival Program

 12:15pm - 1:15pm

-As engaging as it is enraging, Paulina Bren’s The Untold Story of the She-Wolves of Wall Street is an illuminating deep dive into the collision of women, finance, and New York.
+As engaging as it is enraging, Paulina Bren’s She-Wolves: The Untold History of Women on Wall Street is an illuminating deep dive into the collision of women, finance, and New York.
 Joining Bren on stage is Daphne Uviller, author of the novel This Was Not the Plan.

 1:30pm - 2:30pm